leonardovsilva/azure-service-bus-python-cli/README.md

 purge_sub - Options

-dl or --dead_letter:  from the dead letter
+dl or --dead_letter:  from the dead letter :ghost:

 <h1><a href="#root-options">Root options</a></h1>